What is an APR?

 - We will only ever ask you to pay back what you originally agreed

-Loans can be repaid over a period of 13 to 52 weeks depending on the loan term chosen at application.
+Loans can be repaid either monthly or weekly over a period of 3 to 12 months depending on the loan term chosen at application.
 The maximum APR for a loan is 1575%.